swatiniture/Automated-Virtual-Network-Creation-App/README.md

 One-click python script enables end-to-end VM communication in OpenStack and formation of BGP peering between FRR and RYU SDN controller.
 This significantly reduces the time required to configure networks using command line.

+# Requirements

+OpenStack should be installed (I used OpenStack version 5.4.0, Victoria).
+Docker should be installed.
+pip/pip3 packages required: python-neutronclinet, python-novaclient, keystoneauth1, netmiko

 # How to run?

 Run the 'main.py' to run the application.
 The 'main.py' script imports all the remaining modules.
+You can use the default project or create your own, along with new user or default user.
+Here, the project is already created before bringing up anything else.

 # Files